-It would be over 150 years from this moment to today, where aerial photography is increasingly accessible to anyone and everyone with an interest.
+It is over 150 years since then, and aerial photography has become increasingly accessible to anyone and everyone with an interest.

 Technically called an Unmanned Aerial Vehicle (UAV), drones have previously been, and to this day are still used as a weapon of warfare.
 However, in recent years, there has been a much friendlier resurgence in utilising their abilities.

-Through the likes of YouTube and other online media platforms, we have craved more visual content.
-What a drone can capture today, would have previously require a helicopter, a pilot, licences, and cameramen.
-Affordability and thus access to the industry has increased band the popularity is booming.
-Allied Market Research predicts drone technology will boost the aerial photography industry by 12.9%, creating a $2.8 billion dollar industry by 2022, sitting as a niche in what Bloomberg says will be a $127 billion dollar drone industry.
+Thanks to the popularity of YouTube and other online media platforms, we have become fascinated with visual content.
+What a drone can capture today would have previously require a helicopter, a pilot, licences, and a cameramen.
+Affordability and thus access to the industry has increased and the popularity is booming.
+Allied Market Research predicts drone technology will boost the aerial photography industry by 12.9%, making it a $2.8 billion dollar industry by 2022, sitting as a niche in what Bloomberg says will be a $127 billion dollar drone industry.

 The figures are striking.
 However, it’s the imagery that these drones have provided that we find truly striking.
 Drones have given us the opportunity to document our lives from a brand new perspective.
 Drones have become a travellers dream and we highly recommend if you’re looking to take your travel photos and videos to a new level then a drone is your next best friend.